 IBMC College has established an independent campus weather delays/closure policy.
-In an effort to make the best decisions possible for student safety, IBMC will be utilizing a few local information sources local school district, CDOT road conditions website, and local community colleges/universities) as a framework for guidance.
-In the case of inclement weather or an emergency, IBMC College will utilize communicate closures as a complement to our website ibmc.edu), as well as text and email notifications to students.
+In an effort to make the best decisions possible for student safety.
+IBMC will utilize a few local information sources such as local school district, CDOT road conditions website, and local community colleges/universities as a framework for guidance.
+In the case of inclement weather or an emergency, IBMC College will utilize 9News, Denver 7News, Fox31 and Channel 2 in Fort Collins, Greeley and Longmont to communicate closures as a complement to our website ibmc.edu, as well as text and email notifications to students.
 Each campus location will independently make a decision.
 Please be sure you watch 9News for your specific campus information.
 It is possible one campus may close, while others do not.
 If a decision is made to cancel class, every attempt will be made to render a decision two hours prior to class time.
 In case of emergencies, classes will be rescheduled and the regular attendance policy will be in effect.